 Modena is a relatively small city, but it has a nice big café right in the main “piazza” (square).
 Caffe’ Concerto has comfortable seats and tables overlooking the cathedral on a covered elevated platform.
 Caffe’dell’Orologio gets its name from the clock atop the outside seating area.

 By the way, when you look for a café in Italy.
 You’re asking for a “bar.”
-The famous Roxy Bar in Bologna may not be more special than others, but it does have outside tables under the covered porticoes.
+The famous Roxy Bar in Bologna may not be more special than others, but it does have outside tables under the porticoes.
 Its location on a main road makes it good for people-watching.

 So it’s more of a question of when than if – I love those kinds of questions!